ChrisPenner/ChrisPenner.github.io/site/posts/mutexes.md

 In my opinion, we've tried to stretch mutexes beyond their limits, both in this blog post and in the industry as a whole.
-Mutexes work great in small, well-defined scopes where you're locking a _single_ resource which is only ever accessed in a handful of functions in the same module, but they simply don't scale to large complex systems with many interacting components maintained by dozens or hundreds of developers.
+Mutexes work great in small, well-defined scopes where you're locking a _single_ resource which is only ever accessed in a handful of functions in the same module, but they're too hard to wrangle in larger complex systems with many interacting components maintained by dozens or hundreds of developers.
 We need to evolve our tools and come up with more reliable solutions.

 ## Cleaning up the Chaos